Cross Cultural Mentor Program

 - Maintain contact with your assigned small group throughout their first semester

-- Commit to meet with mentor group mid-semester for a cultural, social or sports activity and so on
+- Commit to meet with mentor group mid-semester for a cultural, social or sports activity etc.

-- Intercultural and interpersonal leadership skills through intensive training sessions
+- Sharpen intercultural and interpersonal leadership skills through intensive training sessions

-- Experience in program development and facilitating small groups
+- Gain experience with program development and facilitating small groups

-- A certificate recognizing successful completion of program
+- Receive a certificate recognizing successful completion of program

 - Meals provided during required training and orientation hours